 Totnes is always a good day out, whether you want a quiet meal or drink, a walk along Longmarsh by the river, enjoy some history or get completely drunk on the ski run ale trail.
 The best views of the town are probably from the castle which can be found at the top of the town.
 I haven’t been in the castle since I was a kid, so it’s definitely on the to do list with the camera, especially as it has 360 degree views.

 There are plenty of pubs, restaurants and cafes to choose from.
-On a sunny day the Bay Horse or Steam Packet have the best beer gardens, if selection of beers is what you’re looking for then the Totnes Brewing Company or the Albert Inn (both micro breweries) are where you want to be.
+On a sunny day the Bay Horse, Waterside Bistro or Steam Packet have the best beer gardens, if a selection of beers is what you’re looking for then the Totnes Brewing Company or the Albert Inn (both micro breweries) are where you want to be.
+Totnes Brew is always busy with lots of unique modern choices, whereas the Albert’s ale choices are usually more on the traditional side.

-One place i’ve been wanting to try for ages now is Rumour, im told by many that its amazing.
-Not for the want of trying, I’ve been in twice while being over there and it’s very busy, you have to pre book to stand any chance.
-Another great place to enjoy a meal or just a drink is down at the Waterside Bistro.
+One place I’ve been wanting to try for ages now is Rumour, I’m told by many that its pizzas are amazing.
+Not for the want of trying, I’ve been in twice while over there and both times it was very busy, you have to pre book to stand any chance of getting in.
+Another great place to enjoy a meal or just a drink is down at the Waterside Bistro where you can sit by the river.

 Totnes is a market town at the head of the River Dart within the South Devon Area of Outstanding Natural Beauty in Devon, UK.